haiku/website/content/about/faq.md

 ## Technology
 ### I heard Haiku still uses gcc2, is that true?
 Our own internal fork of gcc2 is used to compile the x86 32-bit release to maintain BeOS binary compatibility.
-While gcc2 is the primary compiler for the x86 32-bit release, it also includes a newer version of gcc (`gcc8`) which can be leveraged to compile newer applications requiring it.
+While gcc2 is the primary compiler for the x86 32-bit release, it also includes a modern version of gcc (`gcc8`) which can be leveraged to compile newer applications requiring it.

 Other architectures (including x86_64) don't leverage gcc2.